annacarolinma/annacarolinma/README.md

 # Hello
 I'm Ana, a Software Engineering student and ui/ux designer.
-Currently, i'm an intern at the city hall of Campinas, São Paulo.
-I work there as a full-stack developer.
 I'm deeply in love with the technical and design in the aspects of development, and how I can match them for great user experiences, it's ike find a path, for guide those people, in the middle of complexity, simplifying interactions and making their journey more intuitive and enjoyable.

 ## 🛜 Socials
 You can find me on social medias: